Not all records held at Archives are open to view, many are restricted to protect the following:

 On the Archway record listing click ‘Order Details’.
 Under ‘Further details of this record’ will be a note about the restriction.

 Click on ‘More details’ next to this note.
 The expanded information is the restriction statement.
 It sets out why the record is restricted, how long it is restricted for, and who can grant you access to the record within the restriction period.

-To gain access to restricted records you need to have official written permission from the access contact listed in the restriction statement.
-You can also provide evidence that the record is not subject to the restriction.
+To gain access to restricted records you need to have official written permission.
+This is needed from the access contact listed in the restriction statement in Archway.
+You can also provide evidence that the record isn't subject to the restriction.

 If you apply for access to a record we recommend that you:

 your relationship (if any) to the subject of the record,